-Here we use time series of 4-month (October-January) mean values for a variety of quantities for the region of 40-50 °N, 150-135 °W to put 2013-14 in historical context.
-From the atmospheric forcing perspective, we consider the wind speed cubed, which relates to the power delivered by the atmosphere to the ocean for turbulent mixing, and the wind stress curl, which relates to the flux of vorticity to the upper ocean (Fig. 3, top).
-The wind speed cubed was a record minimum during 2013-14 and the wind stress curl was negative, which has precedence but is still quite unusual.
-From the ocean response perspective, the deepening of the mixed layer, i.e., the change in depth from September to February, was less than any previous winter during the analysis period, and the static stability at the base of the mixed layer was a record maximum (Fig. 3, bottom).
-Based on the data sets considered here, the winter of 2013-14 was an extreme for the region of interest.
+Here we use time series of 4 month (October-January) mean values for a variety of quantities for the region of 40-50°N, 150-135°W to put 2013-2014 in historical context.
+From the atmospheric forcing perspective, we consider the wind speed cubed, which for the period of October 2013 through January 2014.
+Anomalies are calculated relative to the mean from 1981 to 2010.

+Figure 2.
+Mean sea level pressure anomalies (hPa) in the NE Pacific Ocean relates to the power delivered by the atmosphere to the ocean for turbulent mixing, and the wind stress curl, which relates to the flux of vorticity to the upper ocean (Figure 3, top).
+The wind speed cubed was a record minimum during 2013-2014 and the wind stress curl was negative, which has precedence but is still guite unusual. the From ocean response perspective, the deepening of the mixed layer, i.e., the change in depth from September to February, was less than any previous winter during the analysis period, and the static stability at the base of the mixed layer was a record maximum (Figure 3, bottom).
+Based on the data sets considered here, the winter of 2013-2014 was an extreme for the region of interest.